pharo-ide/Commander/Commander-Core.package/CmdCommandActivationStrategy.class/README.md

 		^CmdShortcutCommandActivator by: $e meta for: YourAppContext

 My instances should be created for concrete context of application tool, subclass of CmdToolContext.
 Application/tool provides instance of this context for the command lookup:
-	CmdShortcutCommandActivator allAvailableInContext: aToolContext do: [:activationStrategy  | ] This method enumerates all registered strategies which are declared to be used in given context.
-You can check it  manually: anActivationStrategy canBeUsedInContext: aToolContext There is another enumaration method to access all strategies which are really able execute commands in specified context:
+	CmdShortcutCommandActivation allAvailableInContext: aToolContext do: [:activationStrategy  | ] This method enumerates all registered strategies which are declared to be used in given context.
+You can check it  manually: anActivationStrategy canBeUsedInContext: aToolContext There is another enumaration method to access all strategies which are able execute commands in specified context:
-	CmdShortcutCommandActivator allExecutableInContext: aToolContext do: [:activationStrategy  | ] Each command defines the method which checks that given context is appropriate for command execution: commandClass canBeExecutedInContext: aToolContext.
+	CmdShortcutCommandActivation allExecutableInContext: aToolContext do: [:activationStrategy  | ] Each command defines the method which checks that given context is appropriate for command execution: commandClass canBeExecutedInContext: aToolContext.
 Also you can ask the activation strategy about it: